 We started at the Visitor’s Center the next morning.
 Next we walked to the old Clock Shop, which had some very fun, interactive clocks.
 Inside the building was also a furniture store and factory, where you could watch the wooden furniture being made.

 Then we made our way to the Amana Woolen Mill.
 Unfortunately no one was working at the time.
 But there was a video that gave the history of the factory.
 There were also some very beautiful blankets, sweaters, scarves, and such for sale.

-There was also a Copper Factory and Store.
-Our timing was apparently off.
-This factory was also closed when we arrived, but we enjoyed perusing the store.
+Another interesting stop is the Copper Factory and Store.
+Our timing was off, because the factory was closed when we arrived, but we enjoyed perusing the store.
 The products were very beautiful!

 Barnyard Miniature Museum

 The woman at the Visitor’s Center suggested that the kids might enjoy the Barnyard Miniature Museum in South Amana.
 This was a great suggestion, because we all enjoyed it!
 The Museum was run by the son of the man who built all the miniatures.
 The exhibits depicted life in Iowa from the time of the Dinosaurs to the present.
 The collection was so extensive and the attention to detail was incredible.